 University of Michigan Questions

 - If you could only do one of the activities you have listed in the Activities section of your application, which one would you keep doing?
 Why?
-(Required for all applicants)
+(Required for all applicants; 100 word limit)

 - Everyone belongs to many different communities and/or groups defined by (among other things) shared geography, religion, ethnicity, income, cuisine, interest, race, ideology, or intellectual heritage.
 Choose one of the communities to which you belong, and describe that community and your place within it.
-(Required for all applicants)
+(Required for all applicants; 300 word limit)

 - Describe the unique qualities that attract you to the specific undergraduate College or School (including preferred admission and dual degree programs) to which you are applying at the University of Michigan.
 How would that curriculum support your interests?
-(Required for all applicants)
+(Required for all applicants; 550 word limit)

 School of Education Transfer Applicants Only: